Volunteering at Action in Mind

 We hold two main volunteer recruitment drives per year, March (for a July training course) and September (for a November training course).
 These are primarily geared towards recruiting new support volunteers for our Adult Befriending service and the Hub Centre, but we welcome interest throughout the year from anyone who is considering volunteering in any role within the charity.

-To volunteer within our support services we require volunteers to be aged 18 and over.
-And we are looking for a minimum of a one year commitment.
+To volunteer within our support services we require volunteers to be aged 18 and over, and to be able to make a commitment of at least 12 months.

 Volunteering offers a good basis of experience for people interested in working in health and social care.
 Some volunteers have gone on to study medicine or postgraduate psychology degrees and to work in social and residential care.